-The obligations of the Issuer under the Notes in respect of principal and interest constitute unsecured and subordinated obligations of the Issuer, ranking (a) junior to the claims of all Senior Creditors of the Issuer, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations and rank pari passu and without any preference among themselves.
+The obligations of the Issuer under the Notes in respect of principal and interest constitute unsecured and subordinated obligations of the Issuer, ranking, save as provided by mandatory and/or overriding provisions of law, (a) junior to the claims in respect of any Senior Obligations, (b) pari passu with claims in respect of any Parity Obligations and (c) in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations and rank pari passu and without any preference among themselves.

-In the event of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling)) or dissolution (ontbinding) or liquidation (vereffening) of the Issuer, the payment obligations of the Issuer under the Notes shall rank in right of payment after the claims of all Senior Creditors of the Issuer and payment to Noteholders or Couponholders may only be made and any set-off by Noteholders or Couponholders shall be excluded until all obligations of the Issuer in respect of such Senior Creditors have been satisfied, but, as the case may be, pari passu with claims in respect of Parity Obligations and in priority to claims in respect of (i) any Equity Securities and (ii) any Junior Obligations.
+In the event of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling)), dissolution (ontbinding), liquidation (vereffening) or Resolution of the Issuer, the payment obligations of the Issuer under the Notes shall rank in right of payment, save as provided by mandatory and/or overriding provisions of law, after the claims in respect of any Senior Obligations and payment to Noteholders or Couponholders may only be made after all Senior Obligations have been satisfied, but pari passu with claims in respect of Parity Obligations.

-In the event of incomplete payment of creditors ranking senior to holders of the Notes (in the context of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling)) or dissolution (ontbinding) or liquidation (vereffening) of the Issuer) the obligations of the Issuer in connection with the Notes and relative interest will be terminated.
+In the event of incomplete payment of creditors ranking senior to holders of the Notes (in the context of the insolvency (bankruptcy (faillissement) or moratorium (surseance van betaling)), dissolution (ontbinding), liquidation (vereffening) or Resolution of the Issuer, the Noteholders shall have no further claim on the Issuer in connection with principal and interest in respect of the Notes.